waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Tool Development Ideas
 - **Cove Detector Tool:** A tool that takes a coordinate and analyzes the surrounding map XML to determine if the player is in an enclosed space (e.g., a cove surrounded by impassable tiles on three sides).
 This could help diagnose pathfinding failures and prevent getting stuck.
+- **Pathfinder Improvement:** The current A* implementation (`gem_path_planner_v15`) can fail in concave areas (coves) because the heuristic greedily explores deeper into the trap.
+Future refinement should investigate ways to make the algorithm less susceptible to such geographical layouts, perhaps by modifying the heuristic or adding logic to detect and escape these traps.